winhiv/aavf-spec/aavf-spec.md

   9. INFO - additional information: (String, no white-space, semi-colons, or equals-signs permitted; commas are permitted only as delimiters for list of values) INFO fields are encoded as a semicolon-separated series of short keys with optional values in the format: `<key>=<data>[,data]`.
 Arbitrary keys are permitted, although the following sub-fields are reserved (albeit optional):
      * RC : reference codon, the codon that makes up the REF amino acid(s).
      * AC : alternate codon, the codon that makes up the ALT amino acid(s).
-     * ACC : alternate codon count, for each alternate codon, in the same order as listed
+     * ACC : alternate codon count (number of reads containing that codon) for each alternate codon, in the same order as listed
      * ACF : alternate codon frequency, for each alternate codon, in the same order as listed

 ## 2 Understanding the AAVF format